-The IELTS Speaking remains the same, with a face-to-face interview with an examiner.
-The Speaking test will be completed either just before, or just after the Reading, Listening, and Writing test parts.
+The IELTS Speaking test remains the same, with a face-to-face interview with an examiner.
+The Speaking test will be completed either just before, or just after the Reading, Listening and Writing test.

 Taking IELTS on a computer has many benefits.
 For example, your results arrive a lot faster.
-With Computer-delivered IELTS your results will be available within 5 to 7 business days.
+With computer-delivered IELTS your results will be available within 3 to 5 business days.

 Yes.
 Computer-delivered IELTS provides a note-taking and highlight function.
 You can try these functions on the familiarisation tests here.
 You can also write notes on the login details sheet you receive at the beginning of the test.